Godot-Experiments/RandomGodotLessons/README.md

 # ZombLesson
-Showing how to make 2D zombie game in Godot
+Showing how to make 2D zombie game in Godot to a student